Howard A. Rusk: Early career

 From 1926 to 1942, Rusk practiced internal medicine in St. Louis, becoming a teacher at Washington University School of Medicine, staff physician at Barnes-Jewish Hospital, and chairman of the Intern Committee at St. Luke's, where he had trained as an intern.
 In 1942, Rusk left his practice to join the Air Force.
 He initially served as chief of medical services at Jefferson Barracks, Missouri.
 He soon developed a convalescent program for those who had recovered from their illness but were not yet ready to resume their military training.
 In 1943, Rusk participated on rehabilitation subcommittee of the Baruch Committee on Physical Medicine.
 Rusk soon went on to establish the first Air Force rehabilitation center, in Pawling, New York, which was to treat airmen returning from battle with physical and psychological disabilities.
 Rusk described it as "a combination of a hospital, a country club, a school, a farm, a vocational training center, a resort and a little bit of home as well."
 During the remainder of World War II, a total of 12 such centers were to be opened by the Air Force.
 With the influence of Bernard Baruch, Rusk convinced President Roosevelt to start rehabilitation programs for all military branches.
 In 1945, Rusk was part of the American entourage to attend the Potsdam Conference.
 While on this trip, he discussed rehabilitation medicine with General Bradley.
 Subsequently, he provided consultation to the VA on the organization of a rehabilitation program following the war.

 Leadership in rehabilitation

 After the war, Rusk unsuccessfully tried to establish a rehabilitation institute within Washington University.
 Nonetheless, in December 1945 Rusk moved to New York City, accepting an offer from New York University to establish a department of Rehabilitation and Physical Medicine.
 He also accepted an offer, extended by Arthur Hays Sulzberger, to work for The New York Times as a weekly medical columnist.
 In 1947, Rusk joined with George Deaver, another pioneer of rehabilitation medicine, to establish a rehabilitation center at Bellevue Hospital, the first of its kind for civilians.

-In the mid‑1940s, 444 East 58th Street housed the Institute of Physical Medicine and Rehabilitation, directed by Dr. Howard A. Rusk.
-The Institute, which in 1951 became affiliated with New York University and evolved into the Rusk Institute of Rehabilitation Medicine, was among the first comprehensive rehabilitation centers in the United States.
-Contemporary medical journals and directories list the Institute at 444 East 58th Street.
+In 1951, Rusk founded the Institute of Medical Rehabilitation at New York University, at which he served for 33 years.
 The American Legion lists Rusk as having the nickname "Dr. Live-Again".